eulasi/FlintsoneGroceries/app/src/main/java/com/clone/groceriesstoreclone/notes/HowTo.md

 Create Repository in your repository package.
 Implement the Product Repository interface and use the ApiService to fetch data

 ### Dependency Injection with Hilt
-Create a module for Repository in a di package and define a module that provides the repository implementation
+Create a module for Repository in a di package and define a module that provides the repository implementation.
+Update the manifest with a My Application File and internet permissions.

 ### Create a Network Module for Hilt
 Create a module in the DI package and define a module that provides the Retrofit instance and the ApiService